 There are quite a number of banana plant diseases that can afflict this plant as well.

 - Sigatoka – Sigatoka, also known as leaf spot, is caused by the fungus Mycospharella musicola.
-It is most commonly found on areas of poorly draining soil and areas of heavy dew.
-The initial stages show small, pale spots on the leaves that gradually enlarge to about a half inch in size and become purple/black with gray centers.
+It is most commonly found in areas of poorly draining soil and areas of heavy dew.
+The initial stages show small, pale spots on the leaves that gradually enlarge to about a half-inch (1.25 cm.) in size and become purple/black with gray centers.
 If the whole plant is infected, it looks as if it has been burned.
 Orchard grade mineral oil can be sprayed on the banana every 3 weeks for a total of 12 applications to control Sigatoka.
 Commercial growers also use aerial spraying and systemic fungicide application to control the disease.
 Some banana cultivars also show some resistance to Sigatoka.

-- Black leaf streak – M. fifiensis causes Black Sigatoka, or Black Leaf Streak, and is much more virulent that of Sigatoka.
+- Black leaf streak – M. fifiensis causes Black Sigatoka, or Black Leaf Streak, and is much more virulent than Sigatoka.
 The cultivars that have some resistance to Sigatoka show none to Black Sigatoka.
 Fungicides have been used to try and control this disease on commercial banana farms through aerial spraying but this is costly and difficult due to scattered plantations.

 - Banana wilt – Another fungus, Fusarium oxysporum, causes Panama disease or Banana Wilt (Fusarium wilt).
 It begins in the soil and travels to the root system, then enters the corm and passes into the pseudostem.
 Leaves begin to yellow, starting with the oldest leaves and moving in towards the center of the banana.
 This disease is lethal.
 It is transmitted through water, wind, moving soil and farm equipment.
 On banana plantations, fields are flooded to control the fungus or by planting a cover crop.